Optical pumping of alkali-metal vapor in the quasi-high-pressure regime: FREQUENCY BLOCKS IN ZEEMAN SUBSPACE

-which couples $n$th-order to $m$th-order Zeeman coherence subspace.
-The zeroth-order Zeeman coherence is population.
-To simplify the full dynamical evolution of $\left|{\rho}_{}^{\{\mathrm{gg}\}}\right)$, we neglect the coherences between hyperfine multiplets $F=a,\,b$ and focus on mechanisms in the Zeeman Subspace, i.e., $\mathrm{span}\{|Fm_F,Fm'_F)\}$.
-This is because in the absence of microwave driving, the hyperfine coherences will decay within a timescale typically on the order of approximately milliseconds or even shorter \cite{CorsiniTimescale2013}.
+where $[\mathcal{X}]_{m, n}$ physically describes the dynamical coupling from the $n$th-order to the $m$th-order Zeeman coherence subspace.

+To further streamline the full dynamical evolution of $\left|{\rho}_{}\right)$, we neglect the coherences between different hyperfine multiplets and restrict our focus to mechanisms within the Zeeman subspace.
+This approximation is highly justified because, in the absence of external microwave driving, hyperfine coherences rapidly decay on a timescale typically on the order of milliseconds or shorter \cite{CorsiniTimescale2013}.